How to Get Cheap Tickets and Discounted Passes

 If you're looking to get the best deal on your next trip to the amusement park, here are some tips to help you save as much money as possible:

-Purchasing one regular FunDay pass into Kennywood costs $41.99.
+Purchasing one regular FunDay pass into Kennywood costs $59.99.
 The park, which is one of the most fun things to do in Pittsburgh, provides discounted tickets and passes on its website to help visitors on a budget.
-Currently, Kennywood is offering Holiday deals that are available for future visitors.
-Four different passes that include special deals and rewards can be purchased on Kennywood's website.
+Currently, Kennywood is offering admission discounts that are available for future visitors.
 If you like to take multiple trips to your favorite amusement park throughout the year, most parks, including Kennywood, offer season passes for you to enjoy unlimited visits at a reasonable price.
 It's a great way to experience Pittsburgh's best amusement park!

 Purchasing multi-day passes at much larger theme parks can also save you money.
-If you are looking to visit the Walt Disney World parks, consider purchasing an adult five-day ticket for $315, or $63 per day, compared to paying almost $100 per day when purchasing a single-day ticket.
+If you are looking to visit the Walt Disney World parks, consider purchasing an adult five-day ticket starting at rates of $440, or $88 per day, compared to paying at least $109 per day when purchasing a single-day ticket.

 Before buying theme park tickets, reach out to someone in Human Resources at your company to determine if your employer offers discount prices as an employee perk.